 TF = exp(-B*V) (Equation 2)

-When plotted on a log-normal graph, as shown below, the exponential relationship expected in the E-model is mathematically represented by a straight line.
+When plotted on a log-normal graph, as shown in Figure 6, the exponential relationship expected in the E-model is mathematically represented by a straight line.
 Note: Not all isolator manufacturers use the E-model.
 Silicon Labs’ decision to use the E-model is based on the fact that it is the most widely-accepted model and the most conservative.

 Standard TDDB methodology was used to calculate lifetime expectancy.
 Breakdown tests were run at various voltages.
 Results were then plotted on a Weibull distribution to extrapolate the raw data to 10 ppm fail rates.
 This implies that, at the stated time-to-fail values, only 10 ppm of the devices under test would have failed.
 This is an extremely low failure rate, and thus the lifetimes stated are very conservative.
 These 10 ppm values were used to plot the TDDB graph of time to fail (TTF) vs. voltage as shown below.
 The mean time to fail (MTTF) is also plotted in the TDDB graph below.

 Figure 6.
 TDDB Graph of Time to Fail vs. Voltage (10 ppm and Mean)

 Based on the data in Figure 6, the results for various working voltages are summarized for convenience in Table 3 below.
 At a working voltage of 800 Vrms, the 10 ppm time-to-fail is 265 years, while at 1200 Vrms working voltage, life expectancy is 53 years.
 This is the best high-voltage lifetime rating of any isolator available today.